ensan-hcl/SwiftEasyMarkup/README.md

 ## Todos

-SwiftMarkup is now working in progress.
+SwiftEasyMarkup is now working in progress.
 It requires:

 * Make design injectable with SwiftUI like syntax for Markup
 * Add more support of syntax highlights